openego/eDisGo/doc/quickstart.rst

 Installation
 ------------

-.. warning:: Make sure to use python 3.5 or 3.6, as eDisGo currently does not work with higher python versions!
+.. warning:: Make sure to use python 3.7 or higher!

 Install latest eDisGo version through pip.
 Therefore, we highly recommend using a virtual environment and its pip.